Reap the Benefits of a School Garden Program This Spring

 The best time to start a garden in NJ is based upon when the last frost is expected, which is the 26th of April.
 Plan to start your garden around the end of April or first week of May.
 Remember to start your seeds inside a few weeks prior to that time though.
 Click here for a complete calendar of what to plant and when based on your city.

-Starting a classroom garden, or school garden program is a wonderful way to welcome spring and help kids appreciate nature…and maybe even eat their greens!
-NJ.gov offers various grants for schools looking to start programs that you can look into for your district.
-Garden programs offer so many benefits to the students, that if you can afford to do so, it is most definitely worth the effort.
+Starting a classroom garden or school garden program is a wonderful way to welcome spring and help kids appreciate nature…and maybe even eat their greens!
+Garden programs offer so many benefits to the students that are most definitely worth the effort if you have the capacity to do so.